Solar panels are really the element silicon enclosed in glass. When the sun hits the silicon, it creates DC electricity.

 When you install a solar energy system on your property, you save money on your electricity bills and protect yourself against rising electricity rates in the future.
 How much you can save depends on the utility rates and solar policies in your area, but going solar is a smart investment regardless of where you live.

 Solar power, like other renewable energy resources, has many environmental and health benefits.
 Going solar reduces greenhouse gas emissions, which contribute to climate change, and also results in fewer air pollutants like sulfur dioxide and particulate matter, which can cause health problems.

 Net metering is the system that utilities use to credit solar energy system owners for the electricity produced by their solar panels.
 With net metering, you only pay for the electricity that you use beyond what your solar panels can generate.
-Net metering policies differ from state to state – from Massachusetts to California to Hawaii – so make sure to do your homework ahead of time.
+Net metering policies vary from province to province - so make sure to do your homework ahead of time.

 Studies have shown that homes with solar energy systems sell for more than homes without them.
 However, your property value will only increase if you own, rather than lease, your solar panel system.
 In most parts of the country, going solar will actually increase your property value more than a kitchen renovation.